LOCATION

 Summer/Autumn 2022

-Final wind farm design to be completed (incorporating survey findings and feedback)
+Final wind farm design completed (incorporating survey findings and feedback)

 November 2021